-Once upon a time, I made a few huge batches of my regular sea salt bath fizzies and postpartum bath fizzies as gifts for friends who were expecting babies.
+Once upon a time, I made a giant batch of my regular sea salt bath fizzies and postpartum bath fizzies.
+I had some friends expecting babies and wanted to give them as gifts.

-I kept a few of the ones that broke when I removed them from the molds and was planning to use them myself.
-I had them in a bag by my bathtub and my one year old got into them (in true one-year old fashion).
+I kept a few of the broken ones when I removed them from the molds and was planning to use them myself.
+I had them in a bag by my bathtub and my then one year old got into them (in true one-year old fashion).
 She was going through a phase of putting everything in the toilet, and these were no exception.

 I didn’t want to flush the toilet until they finished fizzing since I wasn’t sure that would be good for the pipes.
 As I stood there watching them fizz and mourning the loss of my relaxing bath, I noticed that the toilet seemed to be getting cleaner as they fizzed.